MEXdave1997/The_Other_Side_of_the_Moon_Translation/README.md

 1. ~~Initialize Git Repo  (including remote)~~
 2. Start writing out chapters.
+#.
+Finish Project by then end of 2019
 ---

 All Copyright goes to the [Carley Eissman Foundation](http://www.carleyeissmanfoundation.com/).
 Permissions were given to translate the book only, so I only ask for this to be respected as such.

-__NOTE__: Thi work will be heavily moderated due to the nature of it's content, and any unecessary comments/edits will be closed and removed.
+__NOTE__: This work will be heavily moderated due to the nature of it's content, and any unecessary comments/edits will be removed and closed.

 Contributing